-ine cha or ie end of the course, a stadent should be able to.
-CO1 Examine the hardness of materials (Hard steel and mild steel).
+to the of the course, a statent should be able to: CO1 Examine the hardness of materials (Hard steel and mild steel).
 CO2 Evaluate the tensile and impact strength of materials.
 CO3 Validate truss analysis for redundant truss and statically indeterminate trusses results experimentally.
 CO4 Analysis of rods.
 CO5 Compare the properties of two different lifting machines (Self-locking system)